simmi30/lnd1/docs/grpc/c#.md

 #### Imports and Client

-Use the code below to set up a channel and client to connect to your `lnd` node.
+Use the code below to set up a channel and client to connect to your `broln` node.

-Note that when an IP address is used to connect to the node (e.g. 192.168.1.21 instead of localhost) you need to add `--tlsextraip=192.168.1.21` to your `lnd` configuration and re-generate the certificate (delete tls.cert and tls.key and restart lnd).
+Note that when an IP address is used to connect to the node (e.g. 192.168.1.21 instead of localhost) you need to add `--tlsextraip=192.168.1.21` to your `broln` configuration and re-generate the certificate (delete tls.cert and tls.key and restart broln).

 ```cs
 using System.IO;